-Just because we’re celebrating in smaller numbers this year doesn’t mean we can’t celebrate in big, extravagant fashion when it comes to the food we’re serving.
+Just because we’re celebrating in smaller numbers this year doesn’t mean we can’t celebrate in big, extravagant fashion when it comes to food.
 Our Berry Trifle with Vanilla Cream is a showstopper, both in its dramatic colorful presentation and its deliciousness.
 It’s the type of dessert that you can leave out while playing board games next to the fire and there won’t be leftovers.
-It’s sorta healthy.
+This berry trifle recipe is sorta healthy.
 Sorta.

-We first heard of a trifle on an episode of Friends, where Jennifer Aniston’s character Rachel attempted the recipe but accidentally had two pages stuck together in her cookbook and ended up with a fruit, carrot, peas and gravy concoction.
+We first heard of a berry trifle recipe on an episode of Friends.
+Jennifer Aniston’s character Rachel attempted the recipe but accidentally had two pages stuck together in her cookbook.
+She ended up with a fruit, carrot, peas and gravy concoction.
 That’s not this recipe.
 This one is pure, beautiful fruit, angel food cake and fresh handmade whipped cream.
-And everyone, including Rachel, can make it.
+And everyone, including Rachel, can make this berry trifle recipe.

-First you have to have the right equipment; invest in a trifle dish which you’ll be sure to use for this recipe, as a fruit bowl everyday in your fridge or for display in your China cabinet.
+First you have to have the right equipment.
+Invest in a trifle dish which you’ll be sure to use for this recipe, as a fruit bowl everyday in your fridge or for display in your China cabinet.
 You can even use it for chips for your next Super Bowl party.
-A trifle is special because you can see all the layers; the more colorful the better.
+This berry trifle recipe is special because you can see all the layers; the more colorful the better.
 At this time of year, we love mango, blackberries and something red like strawberries or raspberries.
 The latter aren’t really in season but if you buy them from a good grocer, they will still be delicious.
 Also don’t feel obligated to bake the angel food cake.
-We rarely do as it’s one of those instances where store bought is delicious and the return of making a homemade angel food cake (unless that’s your thing) doesn’t make that big of a difference.
+We rarely do the baking ourselves; it’s one of those instances where store bought is delicious.
+The return of making a homemade angel food cake (unless that’s your thing) doesn’t make that big of a difference.

 1 lb Strawberries, whole with tops cut off